Michael Jackson: Final years, financial problems, Thriller 25 and This Is It (2005–2009)

-In mid-2006, Jackson moved to Grouse Lodge, a residential recording studio near Rosemount, County Westmeath, Ireland, where he began work on a new album with the American producers will.i.am and Rodney Jenkins.
+In mid-2006, Jackson moved to Grouse Lodge, a residential recording studio near Rosemount, County Westmeath, Ireland.
+There, he began work on a new album with the American producers will.i.am and Rodney Jenkins.
 That November, Jackson invited an Access Hollywood camera crew into the studio in Westmeath.
-On November 15, Jackson briefly performed "We Are the World" at the World Music Awards in London, his last public performance, and accepted the Diamond Award for sales of 100 million records.
+On November 15, Jackson briefly joined in on a performance of "We Are the World" at the World Music Awards in London, his last public performance, and accepted the Diamond Award for sales of 100 million records.
 He returned to the US in December, settling in Las Vegas.
-He attended James Brown's funeral in Augusta, Georgia, that month, where he gave a eulogy calling Brown his greatest inspiration.
+That month, he attended James Brown's funeral in Augusta, Georgia, where he gave a eulogy calling Brown his greatest inspiration.

 In 2007, Jackson and Sony bought another music publishing company, Famous Music LLC, formerly owned by Viacom.
 The deal gave Jackson the rights to songs by Eminem and Beck, among others.
-In a brief interview, Jackson said he had no regrets about his career despite his problems and "deliberate attempts to hurt [him]".
+In a brief interview, Jackson said he had no regrets about his career despite his problems and "deliberate attempts to hurt me".
 That March, Jackson visited a US Army post in Japan, Camp Zama, to greet more than 3,000 troops and their families.

-In September 2007, Jackson was still working on his next album, which he never completed.
-For the 25th anniversary of Thriller in 2008, Jackson and Sony released Thriller 25, with two remixes released as singles: "The Girl Is Mine 2008" and "Wanna Be Startin' Somethin' 2008".
-For Jackson's 50th birthday, Sony BMG released a series of greatest hits albums, King of Pop, with different tracklists for different regions.

-In 2008, Fortress Investments threatened to foreclose on Neverland Ranch, which Jackson had used as collateral for his loans.
+As of September, Jackson was still working on his next album, which he never completed.

+In 2008, for the 25th anniversary of Thriller, Jackson and Sony released Thriller 25, with two remixes released as singles: "The Girl Is Mine 2008" and "Wanna Be Startin' Somethin' 2008".
+Thriller 25 was the last recorded work released during his life which he was extensively involved with, with Jackson co-producing the album's remix tracks.
+For his 50th birthday, Sony BMG released a series of greatest hits albums, King of Pop, with different tracklists for different regions.
+That July, Fortress Investments threatened to foreclose on Neverland Ranch, which he had used as collateral for his loans.
 Fortress sold Jackson's debts to Colony Capital LLC.
 In November, Jackson transferred Neverland Ranch's title to Sycamore Valley Ranch Company LLC, a joint venture between Jackson and Colony Capital LLC.
 The deal earned him $35 million.
 In 2009, Jackson arranged to sell a collection of his memorabilia of more than 1,000 items through Julien's Auction House, but canceled the auction in April.